 For information about assets available to individual portals, see Creating, Editing, and Managing Portal Assets.

-To perform the tasks in this chapter, you must have the default permissions of the
+To perform the tasks in this chapter, you must be an application specialist (have the

 Create, Edit, and Delete on the asset type with which you want to work.

-For information about application-level permissions, see About Application Roles and Permissions in Oracle Fusion Middleware Administering Oracle WebCenter Portal.
+For information about application-level permissions, see About Application Roles and Permissions in Administering Oracle WebCenter Portal.

 Assets are the objects that define the structure, look and feel, and the content of your portals.

-Assets are available at the application level (shared assets) and at the portal level (portal assets).
+Assets can exist at the application level (shared assets) or at the portal level (portal assets).
 At both these levels, the assets available and their functionality are the same.
 The difference between shared assets and portal assets is that of scope:

 Shared assets are available for use in all portals, unless a portal has been specifically excluded.